 Things to Do in Warsaw, Poland’s Underrated Capital

 Krakow is the most popular destination in Poland, but Warsaw is the country’s capital and it has a lot to offer.
 I honestly wasn’t sure what to expect before visiting but I actually really liked it.
 It’s a great place to spend a few days and such an overlooked vacation destination.

-A little bit of history: Warsaw is relatively new, with continuous settlement estimated since medieval times.
+Warsaw is relatively new, with continuous settlement estimated since medieval times.
 However it became more important towards the end of the medieval ages.
 It became the capital of Poland in 1596 due to its central location.
-Like much of Poland, Warsaw’s golden era was … Continue reading
+Like much of Poland, Warsaw’s golden era was during … Continue reading

 Tags: europe, poland, warsaw

 Things to Do in Krakow: Discovering a Medieval Beauty

 Even though there’s lots of things to do in Krakow, it is by far the most popular area of Poland for tourists just because of its proximity to Auschwitz.
 Because it was minimally destroyed in the war and it’s close to Auschwitz, it makes an excellent trip for people who want to visit Poland.
 It was the last stop on my Poland trip and I have to say that it was a fantastic place to be.